minnie-at-iaac/minnie-at-iaac.github.io/docs/term1/01-Landing-week/Tours.md

 # ELISAVA
-Toured the workshop, print lab, photography studio, electronics lab and library! great stuff!
+We also went to ELISAVA and toured the workshop, print lab, photography studio, electronics lab and library! great stuff!

+# Reflection
+Walking in the afternoon around Poblenou was definitely exhausting.
+It is so refreshing to see all these creative spaces and communities that are locally supported by the local government.
+I hope I can attend events in the future, my only worry is that I am still learning spanish.

+I don't read much but maybe now is the time to start.
+I have already borrowed three books from ELISAVA library!